Protect Farmed Animals For National Farm Animals Day: 4 Ways to Reduce Factory Farming Cruelty

 4. Eat less meat

-What you can do: Reduce factory farming cruelty and your impact on the environment by signing our meat reduction pledge, reducing the amount of cruelly-produced meat you eat and looking for more plant-based alternatives.
-You can also join our efforts to urge the USDA to add more plant-based food in the 2020 Dietary Guidelines.
+What you can do: Reduce factory farming cruelty and your impact on the environment by joining our community Plant-Powered Changemakers, which provides resources for reducing the amount of cruelly-produced meat you eat and trying more plant-based alternatives.

 National Farm Animals Day isn’t the only day that you can help protect the lives of farmed animals and do your part to stop factory farming cruelty.
 Learn more about the other ways that you can take action with World Animal Protection and support our efforts to protect animals in farming.